pkiraly/qa-catalogue/README.md

   * `STREAM`: reading from a Java data stream.
 It is not usable if you use the tool from the command line, only if you use it with its API.

+The last argument of the commands are a list of files.
+It might contain any wildcard the operating system supports ('*', '?', etc.).

 ### Validating MARC records

 It validates each records against the MARC21 standard, including those local defined field, which are selected by the MARC version parameter.

+The issues are classified into the following categories: record, control field, data field, indicator, subfield and their subtypes.

+There is an uncertainty in the issue detection.
+Almost all library catalogues have fields, which are not part of the MARC standard, neither that of their documentation about the locally defined fields (these documents are rarely available publicly, and even if they are available sometimes they do not cover all fields).
+So if the tool meets a field which are undefined, it is impossible to decide whether it is valid or invalid in a particular context.
+So in some places the tool reflects this uncertainty and provides two calculations, one which handles these fields as error, and another which handles these as valid fields.

 Usage: